 He participated in the Hundred Years War with France and famously won his spurs at the Battle of Crecy, adopting as his personal emblem the Ostrich feather badge of the blind King John of Bohemia, who was killed in the battle.
-He also fought at the battle of Battle of Poiters.
-Edward married his cousin, Joan, Countess of Kent, known as 'the Fair Maid of Kent', daughter of Edmund Plantagenet, Earl of Kent, the marriage was said to be a love match and produced two sons, Edward of Angouleme, who died yound and the future King Richard II.
-The Black Prince was never to reign as King, he predeceased his father, dying on 8 June, 1376.
-He was buried in Canterbury Cathedral, near to the shrine of St. Thomas A' Beckett.
+He also fought at the battle of Poitiers.
+Edward married his cousin, Joan, Countess of Kent, known as 'the Fair Maid of Kent', daughter of Edmund Plantagenet, Earl of Kent, the marriage was said to be a love match and produced two sons, Edward of Angouleme, who died young and the future King Richard II.
+The Black Prince was never to reign as King, he predeceased his father, dying on 8 June 1376.
+He was buried in Canterbury Cathedral, near the shrine of St. Thomas A' Beckett.

 He succeeded his grandfather, Edward III, as King Richard II in 1377.
 Richard married twice, firstly to Anne of Bohemia in 1383 and secondly to Isabelle of Valois in 1396, neither marriage produced issue.
 A volatile and brooding character, Richard proved an unpopular King and was forced to abdicate in favour of his cousin, Henry of Bolingbroke.
 He was either murdered or starved to death at Pontefract Castle in 1400, he was known to be certainly dead by 17 February of that year.